QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 {{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}}), the Network Digital Twin exposes the various capabilities to network applications.

-# Characteristics of AI for Network Operations
+# Characteristics of AI driven Network Operations

 AIOPS was first defined by Gartner in 2016, combining "artificial intelligence" and "IT operations" to describe the application of AI and machine learning to enhance IT operations.
-However there is no unified definition for characteristic of "AI for network operations" within the networking industry.
-Referring to the characteristics of AIOPS in IT field and the characteristics of networking itself, this document introduces six key elements (i.e., awareness, decision, analysis, execution, intent and knowledge) to characterize the AI for network operation and its use, as shown in {{ops-arch}}.
+However there is no unified definition for characteristic of "AI driven network operations" within the networking industry.
+Referring to the characteristics of AIOPS in IT field and the characteristics of networking itself, this document introduces six key elements (i.e., awareness, decision, analysis, execution, intent and knowledge) to characterize the AI driven network operation and its use, as shown in {{ops-arch}}.
 They together form a close-loop of network operation and management.